Jabuf/mergify-stargazer/README.md

 ## Current limitations and weak points

-- Performance : This was already mentioned above.
+- **Performance** : This was already mentioned above.
-- Testing : Testing mostly focuses on code coverage and doesn’t include many use cases.
+- **Testing** : Testing mostly focuses on code coverage and doesn’t include many use cases.
 That part could definitely be improved.
 Also, there's no integration testing.
-- Error handling : Some errors aren’t caught, and error responses need to be formalized.
+- **Error handling** : Some errors aren’t caught, and error responses need to be formalized.
-- Logic : We didn't do anything regarding how close projects are.
+- **Logic** : We didn't do anything regarding how close projects are.

 ## Potentials improvements

-- GraphQL over REST : GitHub API return lot of unnecessary information, using GraphQL to fetch only the required data could improve performance.
-- CI/CD : Nothing has been done to integrate our API with CI/CD tools.
+- **CI/CD** : Nothing has been done to integrate our API with CI/CD tools.
 I'd like to at least use GHA here, it could run operations on commit/push (apply style rules and run tests), send notifications, deploy, etc.
-- Formatting : I only used the native formatter in PyCharm.
+- **Formatting** : I only used the native formatter in PyCharm.
 Having a common formatter is very important for collaborative projects (so changes made aren't obstructed by formatting).
+- **Documentation** : More documentation could be added, for example how the authentication mechanism works, or a description of the endpoints available.

 ### Scalability

-Scalability and performance is currently the biggest aspect that would need improvement, here's a few potential mechanisms that could help :
+Scalability and performance is currently the biggest aspect that would need improvement, here's a few potential mechanisms that could help (in order of pertinence) :

 - Caching the results of some requests (for example the starred repos of a user).
+- Mixing use of PyGithub and direct call to GiHub API.
-- Making asynchronous requests when relevant (for example when looping to get the starred repos of users).
+- Making asynchronous requests (using **asyncio**) when relevant (for example when looping to get the starred repos of users).
-- GraphQL could help, as mentioned above.
+- Switching to **GraphQL** to fetch only the required data could improve performance since GitHub API return lot of unnecessary data.
+- Make use of parallel processing.